 Egypt

-Arab Watch Coalition (AWC) has four members in Egypt and works also with other non-member organizations.
+Arab Watch Coalition (AWC) has four members in Egypt and also works with other non-member organizations.

 Egypt joined the IMF in 1945 as one of its founding members.
 Since then, the country has engaged with the IMF through multiple lending programs and policy consultations.

-In recent years, Egypt has received several loans from the IMF to support its economic reforms and stabilize its economy.
+In recent years and as of August 2025, Egypt has received several loans from the IMF to support its economic reforms and stabilize its economy.
 In 2016, Egypt entered into a $12 billion Extended Fund Facility (EFF) agreement to support its comprehensive economic reform program.
 In 2020, Egypt received a $2.8 billion Rapid Financing Instrument (RFI) to address the urgent balance of payments needs stemming from the COVID-19 pandemic.
 In 2021, Egypt received a further $5.2 billion under a Stand-By Arrangement (SBA) to maintain macroeconomic stability during the pandemic.
 In December 2022, the IMF approved a new 46-month Extended Fund Facility (EFF) arrangement for Egypt, amounting to $3 billion.
 However, this agreement was put on hold after Egypt did not adhere to commitments to unpeg its currency, expedite the sale of state assets, and implement other reforms.
 However, in 2024, the IMF increased Egypt’s bailout loan from $3 billion to $8 billion.

-World Bank
+World Bank Group (WBG)

 African Development Bank (AfDB)